beaconsproject/hydrology_explorer/docs/user_guide.md

    iii) **Upload a Geopackage**: Browse to the GeoPackage containing study area, streams, and catchment spatial layers, select, and click "Open".
 Point to the spatial layers in the GeoPackage that correspond to Study Area, Catchments, and Streams.

    📌 **[ADD THIS TO THE APP]** If included in the GeoPackage, the App will recognize the following spatial layer names and add to the map legend: undisturbed, fire, linear_disturbance, areal_disturbance, protected_areas, Quartz_claims, Placer_claims, and mining_claims.
-These are spatial layers that may appears in the output GeoPackage from BEACONs Disturbance Explorer.
+These are spatial layers that may appear in the output GeoPackage from BEACONs Disturbance Explorer.

 Press the **Preview study area** button to load the three spatial layers into the map.
 Once loaded, the layers will appear on a map and can be turned on and off using the legend in the top-right corner.
 From here, move on to **Set intactness**.